Paosder/subtitle-convert/README.md

 // You may add delay(seconds) to each cue separately. smi2vtt.delay(delayTime, cueIndex);

+// You can set range of delay like below - smi2vtt.delay(delayTime, cueIndex, cueIndexEnd);

+// If you set cueIndexEnd to -1, converter automatically interpretes to last index of cue list. smi2vtt.delay(delayTime, cueIndex, -1);

 // Or add delay to entire cueList. smi2vtt.delay(delayTime);

 // These two statements are equivalent : smi2vtt.delay(-12.3); // 12.3 seconds faster.
 smi2vtt.delay('-12.3'); // 12.3 seconds faster too.

+// You may resize instead of delay.
+It just resizes endTime of cue.
+Usage of .resize is very similar to .delay.
+// Actually, .resize(...args) is equivalent to .delay(...args, true).
+smi2vtt.resize(delayTime); // equivalent to .delay(delayTime, null, null, true).
+smi2vtt.resize(delayTime, cueIndex); // equivalent to .delay(delayTime, cueIndex, null, true).
+smi2vtt.resize(delayTime, cueIndex, cueIndexEnd); // equivalent to .delay(delayTime, cueIndex, cueIndexEnd, true).

 /* Convert parsed data to chosen type.
  Then parser will create an new file in destination with specific encoding.